Bringing the Mom and Pop Shop Into the Digital Age

 Easy – by evolving alongside their customers and embracing marketing in the digital age.

-If your business is struggling to stay afloat, here are five digital strategies you can use to level the playing field.
+If your business is struggling to stay afloat, here are six digital strategies you can use to level the playing field.

-Two-thirds of consumers conduct research online before making a purchase within a physical store.
+55% of consumers will research online before making a purchase.